mcc85s/PSD-Remaster/README.md

 # In other words...
 It's "Dynamically Engineered Digital Security, Application Development, and Hardware/Networking Magistration" ... making magic happen with 0's and 1's.

-# Yeah.....
-You're nuts.
-How about you actually take a look at the code, you might find that I'm doing it.

-# I don't want to read through all of that...
-Then don't judge me.